Accessible-InfoPoint/2.5D-Indoor-Maps/README.md

 * index.html
 * compiled JavaScript bundle files (which also load css styles, included by webpack)
 * OverPass XML files, transformed to GeoJSON (are downloaded and transformed on server start, if necessary)
+* Constants used by the application (general constants for rendering and constants for each building)
+* images, both icons and patterns for indicating wheelchair accessability (generated on server startup)

 This directory doesn't contain any application logic!